FascinatedBox/lily-sitegen/markdown/tutorial-blocks.md

 * The condition passed to a block ends with `:`

-* By default, blocks allow a single expression.
+* The entire block must be enclosed in braces (instead of just the branches).

-* For multiple expressions, the entire block must be in braces
+* All blocks are required to have braces.

 In practice, it looks like this: